pacha/vem-doc/content/docs/users-guide/folds.rst

 These folds are normal ones and can be managed with the same keyboard commands described in this section.
-In particular, for diffs, it is very useful to toggle the folds open and close with `za` when you need to inspect their contents.
+In particular, for diffs, it is very useful to toggle the folds open and close with `ba` when you need to inspect their contents.

 To know more about comparing files check the `Diff Mode </docs/diff.html>`_ section.